Requirements for the Major and Minor in History (HIS)

 C. Upper-Division Writing Requirement

 Students are required to complete one upper-division course from Group A (study within the area of the major) by the end of their junior year.
-They must inform the instructor of the course in advance of their plan to use the term paper (or papers) in fulfillment of the writing requirement for the major.
+They must inform the instructor of the course in advance of their plan to use the term paper (or papers) in fulfillment of the writing requirement for the major, and must co-register for the 0-credit HIS 459.
 In addition to the grade for the course, the instructor makes a second evaluation of writing competency in the field of history.
 If the second evaluation is favorable, the paper will be submitted to the Undergraduate Director for final approval.

 1. No transferred course with a grade lower than C may be applied toward Requirement A.